VanBortleLab/dominatR/README.md

 # Overview

-`dominatR` is a genomic data visualization package for R. In brief, `dominatR` applies concepts drawn from physics - such as *center of mass* from classical mechanics and *Shannon's entropy* from statistical mechanics - to effectively visualize features (e.g. genes) that are present within a specific context or condition (e.g. tissue-specific expression). `dominatR` is able to integrate dataframes, matrices and `SummarizedExperiment` objects, perform a number of common genomic normalization methods, compute center of mass, entropy, and categorical entropy values, and generate customizable plots that serve to highlight context-relevant feature dominance.
+`dominatR` is a genomic data visualization package for R. In brief, `dominatR` applies concepts drawn from physics - such as *center of mass* from classical mechanics and *Shannon's entropy* from statistical mechanics - to effectively visualize features (e.g. genes) that are present within a specific context or condition (e.g. tissue-specific expression). `dominatR` is able to integrate `dataframes`, `matrices` and `SummarizedExperiment` objects, perform a number of common genomic normalization methods, compute center of mass, entropy, and categorical entropy values, and generate customizable plots that serve to highlight context-relevant feature dominance.

-Below, we highlight the utility of `dominatR` with specific examples, such as three-way (triangle) visualization of RNA polymerase I, II, and III genomic occupancy dominance at enzyme-specific gene targets ([Rajendra K C et al., Molecular Cell 2024](https://www.sciencedirect.com/science/article/pii/S1097276524007718?dgcid=author)), or such as 19-way (circular) visualization of tissue-specific gene accessibility patterns at canonical RNA Pol III-transcribed genes ([Simon Lizarazo et al., 2025 (preprint)](https://www.biorxiv.org/content/10.1101/2025.08.28.672650v1)).
+Below, we highlight the utility of `dominatR` with specific examples, such as three-way (triangle) visualization of RNA polymerase I, II, and III genomic occupancy dominance at enzyme-specific gene targets [(Rajendra K C et al., 2024 Molecular Cell)](https://www.sciencedirect.com/science/article/pii/S1097276524007718?dgcid=author)), or such as 19-way (circular) visualization of tissue-specific gene accessibility patterns at canonical RNA Pol III-transcribed genes [(Simon Lizarazo et al., 2025 bioRxiv preprint)](https://www.biorxiv.org/content/10.1101/2025.08.28.672650v1)).

 ## Features